Managing sugar withdrawal

 Gradually reduce your sugar intake

-One way to manage sugar withdrawal is to gradually reduce your sugar intake instead of cutting it out suddenly.
-This will minimize your withdrawal symptoms and make the process easier.
+One way to manage sugar withdrawal is to gradually reduce your sugar intake instead of cutting it out suddenly and altogether.
+This can minimize your withdrawal symptoms and help make the process easier.
 Slowly switch each high-sugar food in your diet with a healthier alternative.
+For example, have a sparkling flavored water instead of your usual soda.

 Stay hydrated